SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 created: 2021-08-18T06:46:14.461Z
 guid: f994dab2-2982-45fa-afb1-72610bdd780a
 ---

-When you propose tasks you should be thinking about the

-zzSometimes you might be assigned a task or come up with one yourself.

 When speaking with a colleague they might assign you a task.
 Then you start to action the task, even though you're aware of a better way to go about it.
 This situation is a problem, as you can end up spending more money than was necessary.

 <!--endintro-->